 Unlike any other drone in the DJI lineup, the Air has 8 GB of internal storage, which will save the day if you forget to bring a microSD card.
 This is a pretty limited amount of space for shooting in 4K but works fine for quick clips and photos.

 The Mavic Air has plenty of autonomous flight features and can be controlled through hand gestures, which is also a feature of the Spark and Mavic Pro.
-It received a 9 in this metric and performed as well as the Mavic Pro.
 Despite its size, it didn't get pushed around much in high winds and still managed to hit its top speed of 42 mph.
 The Air's gimbal began to struggle to get clear footage facing forward past 25 mph.
-You can see how the Air stacked up against the rest of the pack in the chart below.

 The Air has forward, backward, and downward obstacle avoidance, while both the Mavic Pro and Spark lack backward obstacle sensors.
 The backward obstacle avoidance is especially helpful for using intelligent flight modes where you have to estimate distances of objects behind the drone.

 Being as portable as the Spark and packing as much of a cinematic punch as the Mavic Pro makes the Mavic Air an unparalleled travel drone.
-This earned the Air a 9 out of 10 when it comes to portability — tying for the Spark for the best of the bunch, as shown below.
+This earned the Air a 9 out of 10 when it comes to portability — tying for the Spark for the best of the bunch.

 The base model comes with a soft case that is smaller than most water bottles and easy to pack into most daypacks with an innovative folding design that is similar to that of the Pro.
 In its basic case, with a single battery and controller, the Air only weighs 1.8 pounds, less than a liter of water.
 The more expensive Fly More Combo bundle includes a small travel bag that fits the drone, controller, 3 batteries, propeller guards, and still has plenty of room for cables and miscellaneous accessories.
 The Air was designed to be a travel-ready powerhouse and we can't think of any place too remote to fly it.